 - Reduce saturated fats in your diet UNTIL you sort out your liver health – this includes coconut oils, coconut cream and of course, cream and butter products too.

 Alternatively, as a starting point for you, you can purchase my online Masterclass on Menopause.
-This is only NZ$15/ AUS$14 or UK£7.5.
-During lockdown I put my live-event into an online format for you and took 50% off the usual cost of a ticket.
+This is only NZ$15 (approx. AUS$14 or UK£7.5).
 I hope you can join me in this powerful 2 hour webinar.
-The great news is that now you can watch it anytime, anywhere and even pause it whenever you like and go and make yourself a cuppa too.
+The great news is that now you can watch it anytime, anywhere and even ‘pause’ it whenever you like.

 Arshad, T., Golabi, P., Paik, J., Mishra, A., & Younossi, Z. M. (2018).
 Prevalence of Nonalcoholic Fatty Liver Disease in the Female Population.
 Hepatology communications, 3(1), 74–83. https://doi.org/10.1002/hep4.1285